 4 To demonstrate the magnitude of the risk, we use a simplified example.
 We assume that the actual (unknown) leakage rate would be 80%, which is representative of a typical level of leakage reported by most published literature.
-For projects where rotations are moderately extended (5-10 years) and the decrease in harvest is equal to or less than 25%, the methodology applies a 10% deduction to the emission reductions or removals.
+In projects with forests that have similar average carbon stocks compared to the mean national forest carbon stock, a 40% leakage deduction is applied to the emission reductions or removals.
 We further assume that 80% of the increase in carbon stocks in the project forest area occurs due to a decrease in harvesting levels and that the effect of leakage in other forest areas is similar to that in the project forest area.
-Under these assumptions, the overestimation of total credited emission reductions or removals would be 150%: the methodology would credit 90% (100% - 10%) of the increase of carbon stocks within the project forest area levels, while actually only 36% (100% - 80% 80%) should be credited.
+Under these assumptions, the overestimation of total credited emission reductions or removals would be 67%: the methodology would credit 60% (100% - 40%) of the increase of carbon stocks within the project forest area levels, while actually only 36% (100% - 80% 80%) should be credited.